24 November 2025

 Understanding the MLOps Pipeline

-MLOps isn't merely about deploying a model; it encompasses the entire ML lifecycle, ensuring seamless transitions between stages such as data collection, model training, validation, deployment, and monitoring.
-Each phase needs to be strategically planned and executed to minimize risks and optimize performance in production.
+MLOps is not merely about deploying a model; it encompasses the entire ML lifecycle, ensuring seamless transitions between stages such as data collection, model training, validation, deployment, and monitoring.
+Each phase needs to be strategically planned and executed to minimise risks and optimise performance in production.

 Experimentation and Model Development

 Experimentation is the heart of ML development.
 During this phase, data scientists explore various algorithms, feature engineering techniques, and hyperparameters.
-To maintain efficiency:
+The risk here is that experimentation can become chaotic — dozens of notebook iterations with no clear record of which configuration produced which result.
+To maintain efficiency and traceability:

 Model Validation and Testing

 Before deploying a model, rigorous testing is essential to ensure robustness and performance.
-Best practices include:
+Many teams invest heavily in training accuracy but underinvest in the testing infrastructure that guards against silent failures in production.

-• Cross-Validation: Employ techniques like k-fold cross-validation to assess model generalization on unseen data.
+• Cross-Validation: Employ techniques like k-fold cross-validation to assess model generalisation on unseen data.
+For time-series problems — common in finance and demand forecasting — use time-aware splits that respect temporal ordering to avoid data leakage.

 Seamless Deployment